 Residences have been using the network for online study since March.
 If you experience any difficulties with WIFI or internet access in a student residence, please contact UOW's IT Helpdesk.

 UOW recognises that students are being impacted by COVID-19, and so to ease some of the financial burden experienced as a result of the pandemic, UOW has implemented a range of financial support measures in order to provide students with some assistance.
 This website also provides details for a number of government support measures already in place to help financially support students, including domestic students on a Commonwealth Supported Place (CSP).
 We continue to encourage students to access the support available to them.

-If you have secured accommodation with UOW, and your arrival has been impacted due to travel restrictions, you will not lose your accommodation booking.
-Accommodation fees will only be charged from the date of your arrival in residence, not the start of your contract.
-Any deposits and pre-payments that have been made will be credited onto your account.
-Should you defer your accommodation, any money in credit can be transferred over.
+If you have secured accommodation with UOW, and your arrival has been impacted due to travel restrictions, please let us know as soon as you can by emailing email@example.com.
+You will not lose your accommodation booking, and your accommodation fees will be charged from the date of your arrival in residence.